ICRAR/ngas/doc/install.rst

-First of all, you may wish to create a `virtual environment <https://virtualenv.readthedocs.org/en/latest/>`_ to install NGAS there on it.
+First of all, you may wish to create a `virtual environment <https://virtualenv.readthedocs.org/en/latest/>`_ to install NGAS on it.
 You can either do it manually yourself or go to the NGAS root directory and run::